open-telemetry/opentelemetry-java/README.md

 * [sdk-extensions](sdk-extensions/) defines additional SDK extensions, which are not part of the core SDK.
 * [OpenTracing shim](opentracing-shim/) defines a bridge layer from OpenTracing to the OpenTelemetry API.
 * [OpenCensus shim](opencensus-shim/) defines a bridge layer from OpenCensus to the OpenTelemetry API.
-* [Micrometer shim](micrometer1-shim/) defines a bridge layer from Micrometer to the OpenTelemetry API.

 This project publishes a lot of artifacts, listed in [releases](#releases).
 [`opentelemetry-bom`](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-bom) (BOM =